-- Enable the rule to be sent to Network Injector by selecting the En control box in the table. - 2 Click Apply rules: RCS receives the request to send the rules to the selected Network Injector .
+- 1 Enable the rule to be sent to Network Injector by selecting the En control box in the table. - 2 Click Apply rules: RCS receives the request to send the rules to the selected Network Injector .
 The progress bar in the download area shows operation progress.

 NOTE: Network Injector only receives the updated rules when is synchronizes with the RCS server.
-[See "Checking Network Injector status" a pagina74]
+See "Checking Network Injector status" on page 75